HTMLGuyLLC/jPack/README.md

 #### Standard Global

-Download the latest release and put it in your website's public folder, then include it in your HTML.
+Download the latest release, unzip and move it in your website's public folder, then include it in your HTML.
 Don't forget to also include dependencies (listed in package.json).

 ```html